Project Frame4J — a Java framework

 - base package mainly de.frame4j (instead of de.a_weinert)

-- using Java8 features (2015) (with no return ...) and in consequence
+- using Java8 features (2015, no return ...) and the last with no more reference to versions before Java8

 For major and minor incompatible breaks, the last revision before will be kept some years for comfortable download. - Frame4J shall be to a large degree JUnit tested / test driven